danafaye/WindowsAPIAbuseAtlas/NTDLL/Wow64DisableWow64FsRedirection/README.md

 ## 🧬 How Attackers Abuse It
 Let’s say you’ve got a 32-bit malware dropper running on a 64-bit machine.
 It wants to copy a payload into `C:\Windows\System32`.
 Sounds simple, right?
 Except… it’s not.

-Windows steps in and says, “Hold up—you’re a 32-bit process.
+Windows steps in and says, “Hold up, you’re a 32-bit process.
 I’ll just redirect that to `C:\Windows\SysWOW64` instead.”
 That’s automatic.
 Invisible.
 Built into the OS.
 And it stops your payload from landing where you want it.

 To solve this malware do?
 It calls `Wow64DisableWow64FsRedirection`.
-Boom—redirection is off.
+Boom, redirection is off.
 Now when it writes to `System32`, it actually hits `System32`.
 That means it can:

  - Drop a 64-bit DLL where a legit 64-bit process will load it
  - Bypass EDRs that only monitor WOW64 paths for 32-bit processes
  - Load system tools (like regsvr32.exe or rundll32.exe) from the real folder, not the 32-bit one
  - Masquerade as a normal installer while laying down files in sensitive spots

 After it’s done?
 The malware can flip redirection back on like nothing happened using `Wow64RevertWow64FsRedirection`.
 One call to slip past the bouncer, another to blend back into the crowd.
 It’s not flashy.
 It’s not noisy.
-But it rewrites what you think you’re seeing—and that makes it dangerous.
+But it rewrites what you think you’re seeing, and that makes it dangerous.

 ** Why not just compile malware for 64-bits? **
 Most malware authors could go full 64-bit, but why bother?
-32-bit code runs everywhere—on 32- and 64-bit Windows alike.
+32-bit code runs everywhere, on 32- and 64-bit Windows alike.
 It’s the ultimate compatibility hack.
 Build one 32-bit loader and it just works, no matter the system.
 No juggling different versions, no worrying about bitness mismatches.
 It’s simpler, cleaner, and lets them focus on the payload instead of the platform.
 When they need to play in the 64-bit world, they just call `Wow64DisableWow64FsRedirection` and slip right in.
 Smart, stealthy, and annoyingly effective.

 ## 🛡️ Detection Opportunities
 Watch for 32-bit processes calling `Wow64DisableWow64FsRedirection`, that’s your first red flag.
 Legitimate software rarely needs to disable file system redirection except during installs or specific compatibility scenarios.
 If you see it in a running app that’s not an installer or updater, start asking questions.